 Program Overview & Curriculum

-The MS in Physician Assistant is a full-time, 95-credit program that begins each fall and lasts for 36 months.
+The MS in Physician Assistant is a fully accredited, full-time, 28-month, 95-credit program completed over three years’ time.
+The program begins each fall.
 One class is admitted per year.

 The program is cohort-based, meaning that students have a predetermined course schedule each semester and move along in the program with the same group of peers.
 They also take classes in one location throughout the day: the Monmouth University Graduate Center in Monmouth Park Corporate Center.
 As a result, students are able to support each other and work and study in a community-like atmosphere.